Navigation

 FIX & REPAIR EVERYTHING

-When preparing to sell your home, begin by identifying any necessary repairs and addressing known issues.
-It’s a good idea to hire a home inspector before listing to catch potential problems early.
+When preparing to sell your home, start by identifying any repairs needed and addressing any known issues.
+Hiring a home inspector before listing can help catch potential problems early.

-This is the best way to avoid unexpected surprises once you enter the contract phase of selling your home.
-Start by searching for home inspectors online and scheduling an appointment.
-A home inspection costs between $300 and $500 in most states.
+This is the best way to avoid unexpected surprises when you enter the contract phase of selling your home.
+Begin by searching online for home inspectors and scheduling an appointment.
+A home inspection typically costs between $300 and $500.

 UPDATE & ADD UPGRADES